Daemon: basics

 return spot

-Store.setup() is the first pass of application-level setup for the daemon.
-This is where instantiation of any custom subclasses of Item needs to occur, otherwise the various items defined for this daemon within this store will be populated with default, caching-only instances; this occurs immediately after the Store invokes Store.setup().
+Daemon.setup() is the first pass of application-level setup for the daemon.
+This is where instantiation of any custom subclasses of Item needs to occur, otherwise the various items defined for this daemon within this store will be populated with default, caching-only instances; this occurs immediately after the Daemon invokes Daemon.setup().

-Any custom initialization action for the daemon is reasonable to include as a call in Store.setup(), such as initializing a connection to a controller, especially if it is a pre-requisite for any of the custom Item subclasses.
+Any application-specific initialization is reasonable to include in Daemon.setup(), such as initializing a connection to a controller, especially if it is a pre-requisite for any of the custom Item subclasses.
 For the example defined here, we only need to instantiate our custom subclasses for each of the different precious metals for which we are publishing prices:

 def setup(self):